I love doing plant experiments and sprouting seeds with young children in the spring. Not only do they get excited

 Wind Experiments, Activities, and Book List March is the perfect month to do a learning unit on wind.
 Here are

-I am always on the look out for fun ways of practicing letter recognition and beginning sounds with my
+I am always on the look out for fun ways of practicing letter recognition and beginning sounds with my students,

 Resurrection Eggs Christian Easter Activities I love using Resurrection Eggs to tell the Easter story.
 They keep students engaged and interested.